Home > News & Views > News from Jim Clark Photo - February 2019

-My 2018 Nature Photography Workshop season has now come to a close and boy, it was an excellent and extraodinary time!
+My 2018 Nature Photography Workshop season was an excellent and extraodinary time!
 Great students, great moments to photograph, and the joy we all experienced soaking in all nature had to offer us.

 Hope 2018 was a great year for photographing and exploring nature for you!
 I was able to spend some time on my own to photograph and explore nature, try out some new camera gear and software, and share this wonderful world of nature with some of my close friends and colleagues.
 Be sure to visit again as I'll be posting some galleries of my 2019 images of nature.